Lachlan Watson: Career

 Watson began acting as a child at the Burning Coal Theatre, where their mother worked.
 They became active in the Triangle theatre scene and landed small roles on the television shows Nashville and Drop Dead Diva.
 In 2015, they performed in the Raleigh Little Theatre's production of William Shakespeare's Much Ado About Nothing.

 In 2018, Watson landed a regular role in the Netflix original series Chilling Adventures of Sabrina after a nationwide casting call where they sent in a taped audition.
 Watson plays a transgender boy named Theo Putnam.
 Watson stated that they used their own personal experience to shape the character and to influence the way the character's story line is written in order to resonate with genderqueer viewers.
-At the time of their debut in Chilling Adventures of Sabrina, Watson was one of the youngest self-identified non-binary actors in Hollywood.
+At the time of their debut in Chilling Adventures of Sabrina, Watson was one of the youngest non-binary actors in Hollywood.

 At Sony Interactive Entertainment's "Future of Gaming" online event for the PlayStation 5 in June 2020, it was revealed that Watson would voice the anthropomorphic protagonist, Fang, of the 2023 video game Goodbye Volcano High.
 In June 2022, it was revealed they would be portraying non-binary twins Glen and Glenda in the second season of Chucky, later reviving the characters in a series of sketches on their TikTok channel.
 In 2023, they were cast in the A24 film Y2K.

+In 2025, Watson performed in The Pansy Craze Off-Broadway theatre show written and created by Hunter Bird and Mason Alexander Park at the Minetta Lane Theatre.
+It was later released on Audible.

 Personal life

-Watson is non-binary and pansexual and goes by they/them pronouns.
+Watson is non-binary and pansexual and uses they/them pronouns.
 They are a feminist.
 In November 2018, Watson was featured on a Netflix-produced talk segment titled What I Wish You Knew: About Being Nonbinary, where they discussed gender identity with other non-binary celebrities Jacob Tobia, Liv Hewson, and Shiva Raichandani.